4 Tips to Develop a Clean Menu

 2. Inspect Your Menu

-Now that you know what you (and your customers) are looking for in terms of clean, it’s time to do your due diligence—breakdown every dish on your menu ingredient by ingredient.
+Now that you know what you (and your customers) are looking for in terms of "clean", it’s time to do your due diligence—breakdown every dish on your menu by ingredient.
 We suggest doing this by combing through your menu, while also researching the clean practices of your vendors and suppliers.
 This can be a time-consuming process, especially when it involves working with vendors and suppliers, so we recommend you set the right goals and expectations for your business and team to help streamline the process.